SaniyaKhullar/NetREm/README.md

 Then, to activate this environment, please run:
 `conda activate NetREm`

+Please change the current directory to the NetREm folder by running `cd NetREm`.

-Please run the following command in the terminal or command prompt window to install the packages (and respective package versions and other dependencies) specified in our *requirements.txt* file:
+Then, please run the following command in the terminal or command prompt window to install the packages (and respective package versions and other dependencies) specified in our *requirements.txt* file:
 `pip install -r requirements.txt`

 In short, we our code uses the following Python packages: *math, matplotlib, networkx, numpy, typing, os, pandas, plotly.express, random, scipy, scikit-optimize, sklearn, sys, tqdm, warnings*.